tposney/midi-qol/README.md

   Damage:
   * damageRoll=roll expression, e.g. 3d6
   * damageType=piercing/bludgeoning etc. You can specify "healing" or "temphp" which apply healing or temphp. temphp will only apply if the rolled temphp > exisiting temphp. overtime healing is a way to implement regeneration.
-  * macro="World Macro Name" call the macro as part of the damage application stage, where name must be a world macro, the macro is passed the results of rolling the overTime item, which will include damage done, saving throws made etc, as if it were an OnUse macro of the Overtime item roll.
+  * macro="World Macro Name" call the macro as part of the damage application stage, where name must be a world macro, the macro is passed the results of rolling the overTime item, which will include damage done, saving throws made etc., as if it were an OnUse macro of the Overtime item roll.

   If the effect is configured to be stackable with a stack count, of say 2, the damage will 3d6 + 3d6.
   * label=string - displayed when rolling the saving throw